 Indian Club Swinging has applications for everyone, whether you’re overcoming a shoulder injury, a parent needing more strength to hold and carry your growing child or an avid rock climber!
 The workout helps with wrist and hand issues like carpal tunnel syndrome to sporting goals such as improving your swim stroke or finessing your golf or tennis game.

-The Scoliosis protocols are based on contemporary principles of length first, bring the body toward mid-line, then strengthen.
-Using propping and the support of equipment, these sessions are in line with Schroth Therapy teachings, with the foundation being Pilates.
+The Scoliosis protocols are based on contemporary principles to first de-rotate then lengthen to bring the body toward mid-line.
+After that, we can strengthen.
+Using propping and the support of equipment, these sessions follow Schroth Therapy teachings, with the foundation being Pilates.
 Home programs are developed to practice the work on days when not in the studio, as a daily practice is key to managing scoliosis.